Monday, November 23, 2020

 “...This doesn’t really help me ‘compare’, but okay.”
 Sairek blinked.

-“Believe me, when you live in Kior, while they’re rare, you see all kinds of them.
+“When you are around Kior, while they’re rare, you see all kinds of them.
 Though the more human ones blend in very well with the crowds, of course.”
 Varhi commented, then glanced back towards Cyial.
 “You will probably be getting your horns growing out of your head in a couple of years.
 Aside from being usually taller than the average human, the horns and tail are usually a dead giveaway, aside from the fact the tail is easy to hide.
 Although the height thing probably won’t be a problem for you, either.”

 “...Yes.”
 Cyial agreed, moving to sit down next to Sairek on his left side.
 “When our body gets to the point where humans would normally begin to start maturing, that’s when the horns generally start growing for us.”
 He said, looking towards Sairek and leaned into him even closer, where Sairek hoped the amber glow of the fire was helping hide the blush that had risen to his cheeks due to the close proximity between them.
 “Flasks, please.”
 Cyial whispered to him, placing his hand on Sairek’s left upper leg where he sat.